 Sara Deurell is a writer and freelance editor living in Louisville, Kentucky.
 Her first novel, THE LIFE AND DEATH (BUT MOSTLY THE DEATH) OF ERIKA FLYNN was published in 2014.
 She has written numerous short stories.
 Her artwork and short stories have appeared in a few of SIW’s anthologies.
 She blogs at Sara D vs Reality.
 She is a freelance editor, as well; her freelance editing web site is — wait for it — Sara Deurell, Freelance Editor

 Brenda Drexler was a high school, middle school, GED and college English teacher in a past life.
 After some major life changes and a root canal, she returned to school to become a psychotherapist.
+She is currently teaching at a local community college and proudly calling herself a writer.
 She is an avid reader of a variety of genres.
-The work she is most proud of includes three articles published in a local newspaper and an anonymous letter to a senior officer on an Army post.
-Her short stories can be found at Lulu.com and Amazon.com She is currently writing her first novel, with some absolutely zany characters.
+The work she is most proud of includes three articles published in a local newspaper and an anonymous letter to a senior officer on an Army post (Let’s keep that little secret to ourselves).
+Her book of short stories, Four Shorts for Your Bucket List, can be found at Lulu.com and Amazon.com.
+She recently completed her first novel, Gracie and Marge: Kicking the Bucket Together, with some absolutely zany characters that you will love at first sight.
+It can be found at CreateSpace and Amazon.com.
+While you’re there, check out her author page.
 Brenda is thankful for the feedback of her husband, sisters and friends after they proofread her works in progress.
 She’s indebted to the good people of SIW for their keen eyes in perusing the written word and their blunt honesty.
-(She plans to use that last sentence when she wins an Oscar or Emmy, or something).
+(She plans to use that last sentence when she wins an Oscar or Emmy, or something.)